syhol/roads/examples/thoughts.md

 - Identifying and isolating side effects and coupling
 - Testing and writing clean code

+How do we avoid adoption problems
+- Easy to use
+- Familiar patterns

 What experience do we want to provide?
 - Elegant but lightweight syntax like MoonScript, CoffeeScript, Nim, Python and Haskell
 - Simple and fast tooling and debugging